The Boy with the Moon on his Forehead: Birth of multiple children

 In a tale collected from the Muria people in Kanhargaon, Bastar State, by Verrier Elwin with the title The Nine Scores and One Babies, a Raja with seven wives hasn't fathered a son.
 One day, a beggar and his wife appear at the palace to beg for alms.
 The Raja dismisses the man, but lets the beggar woman stay.
 After some months, the woman is pregnant with child, and the Raja gives her a flute of sorrow and a flute of joy, to blow if she ever need his presence.
 The beggar woman blows on both flutes to test it, but the Raja becomes annoyed and promises not to get back to her.
 The other queens seize the opportunity to blindfold the beggar woman while she delivers her children: nine scores of boys and a girl.
 The queens replace them for a grindstone and cast them with the buffaloes, which suckle the children.
 The seven queens go to the buffalo shed and notice that the children still live, so they get the children and throw them in the bottom of a well in a Marar's garden.
 The Marar couple finds the children and adopt them.
 Years later, when the children grow up, the seven queens look for them to give them a cursed piece of bread, which turns them into monkeys.
 The boys' sister goes with them to live in the jungle.
 One day, a hunter finds the girl in the jungle and wants to marry her.
 The girl refuses, but the hunter promises to turn the brothers back into humans.
 The hunter fulfills his promise and marries the girl, while her brothers, now back into humans, decide to seek employment elsewhere.
 They steal for a living, which attracts the attention of the Raja, their father.
 They are arrested and confront the Raja with the truth of their story.
 The Raja orders the beggar woman to be brought to them, and for a screen to be put between the beggar woman and the boys.
 Jets of stream flow from her breasts to the boys' mouths, confirming their parentage.

+Scholar P. Goswami summarized a tale from Assam with the translated title The tale of the hundred sons and the golden-nosed daughter.
+In this tale, a king has two wives and no children, until a sage appears and gives them a fruit.
+The elder co-wife eats the pulp, leaving only the seeds and peeling and becomes pregnant.
+When she is ready to give birth, the elder co-wife covers the younger's eyes with a blindfold, takes the children (a hundred boys and a girl) as soon as they are born and thrown in the river, and replaces them with wooden dolls.
+The 101 siblings are rescued by an old couple, who raises them.
+Years later, after some adventures, they return home and the king punishes his elder co-wife.